ZebuleETS/activity-connector/README.md

 This application uses a Peg.js file to parse a simple (domain specific) language to specify activities, events and dates.
 This section provides the general rules of this activity planner.

-There are 3 main calendar activities:
+There are 3 main calendar activities (events):

 - Seminars (`S`), i.e., the repeating events of when students meet for class with an instructor,
 - Laboratories (`L`), i.e., the repeating events when students meet for labs with a lab assistant,
-- Practicums (`P`), i.e., the repeating events when students meet for work on exercises with a tutor (like a lab, but different).
+- Practica (`P`), i.e., the repeating events when students meet for work on exercises with a tutor (like a lab, but different).

 Here are the main Moodle activities: